LRam10/HackerRank-Problems-/README.md

 # HackerRank-Problems-
-This contains all problems solved in hackerrank during my college courses.
-It contains problems from the days I first was introduced to programming.
+This contains all problems solved in hackerrank during my university semester.
+It contains problems from I was first introduced to programming.